Our Fantastic Journey

 2005

-“Only the Best will do”
+“Only the Best Will Do”

 Mr Traynor’s motto of “Only the best will do” would be his lasting legacy.
 To this day, we use “Only the best will do” as the embodiment of our college ethos.